-- Microsoft officially announced that there will be Auto HDR on Windows 11.
+- Microsoft officially announced that there will be Auto HDR in Windows 11.

 - During the announcement, the company showcased the feature in a game.

-- Enabling HDR in Windows 11 is easy, and similar to the previous OS versions.
+- Enabling HDR in Windows 11 is easy, and similar to the procedure applied in the previous OS.

 - There are many other gaming-oriented additions to this new operating system.

 Every gamer has heard about one of the newest features and trends, the High-Dynamic-Range imaging, or HDR.
 This system can reproduce a greater range of lighting levels in games.

 HDR heavily outclasses the standard photographic techniques used to light games in the past.
 This feature is really useful when recording real-world scenes or playing games.

 An Auto HDR feature was first introduced in Microsoft’s 9th generation of gaming consoles, the Xbox Series X and S.

 Xbox’s game creator experience & ecosystem, Sarah Bond, officially announced Windows 11 includes built-in Auto-HDR.